ShopDreamUp AI ArtDreamUp

 He is definately a "velcro" dog, he is EXTREMELY smart and obiedient, he is a wonderful companion and also an excellent gaurd dog and very protective of me.

-I my dobie!!
+I :heart: my dobie!!
 They are wonderful dogs and I couldnt wish for a better best friend.